parkie0517/SemanticKITTI-MultiFrameGeneration/README.md

 ![alt text](./image_src/structure.png)

 ## Running the code

-- The text file of the algorithm is also in this repository
+If you run into any 'missing module' errors while running the code, then simply download the missing modules!
+Follow the steps below.
+- First, create a tmix session
+- Go into that session
-- Okay, now run the code below
+- And run the code below
-    - python generate_multiframe.py --dataset PATH_TO_KITTI --number NUMBER_OF_N --output OUTPUT_PATH
+    - python ./generate_multiframe.py --dataset PATH_TO_KITTI --number NUMBER_OF_N --output OUTPUT_PATH
+- for example
     - CUDA_VISIBLE_DEVICES=1 python generate_multiframe.py -d /mnt/ssd2/jihun/dataset/sequences/00 -o /mnt/ssd2/jihun/dataset/multiframe/sequences/00